On definite lattices bounded by integer surgeries along knots with slice genus at most 2: Introduction

 A {\emph{lattice}} is a free abelian group of finite rank equipped with a symmetric bilinear form.
 A lattice is {\emph{integral}} if the pairing has values in $\Z$.
 Let $Y$ be a rational homology 3-sphere, that is, a closed, oriented and connected 3-manifold with $b_1(Y)=0$.
 Let $X$ be a smooth, compact and oriented 4-manifold bounded by $Y$ with no torsion in its homology.
 The intersection of 2-dimensional cycles in $X$ induces the structure of an integral lattice on $H_2(X;\Z)$, which we denote by $L_X$, the {\emph{intersection form}} of $X$.
 This situation is summarized in: \begin{defn} We say a rational homology $3$-sphere $Y$ {\emph{bounds}} a lattice $L$ and that $L$ {\emph{fills}} $Y$ if $L=L_X$ for a smooth, compact, oriented $4$-manifold $X$ with no torsion in its homology and $\partial X =Y$. \end{defn}

 What are the possible {\emph{definite}} fillings of a fixed rational homology 3-sphere $Y$?
 When $Y$ is the 3-sphere, Donaldson's Theorem \cite{d-connections} says any such filling is diagonal.
 When $Y$ is the Poincar\'{e} sphere, Fr\o yshov's Theorem \cite{froyshov-thesis} says the only such non-diagonal fillings are $-E_8\oplus \langle - 1\rangle^k$.
 These theorems are reproved in \cite{scaduto-forms}, where further results in this direction are provided, all for {\emph{integer}} homology 3-spheres.
 The purpose of the current article is to provide analogous results for when $Y$ has non-trivial first homology, and in particular when $Y$ is a positive, integral surgery along a knot.
-For a knot $K$ in the 3-sphere, write $S_n^3(K)$ for $n$-surgery on $K$.
+For a knot $K$ in the 3-sphere, we write $S^3_n(K)$ for the 3-manifold obtained as $n$-surgery along $K$.

-\begin{theorem} {\emph{(i)}} Let $K\subset S^3$ be a knot of slice genus at most $1$, and $n\in \mathbb{Z}_{\geqslant 0}$.
+\begin{theorem} {\emph{(i)}} Let $K\subset S^3$ be a knot of slice genus at most $1$, and $n\in \mathbb{Z}_{> 0}$.
 If a positive definite lattice fills $S_n^3(K)$, then it is isomorphic to one of the following, for some $k\geqslant 0$:

-{\emph{(ii)}} Furthermore, when the knot is the right-handed trefoil, all of these possibilities are realized. \end{theorem}
+{\emph{(ii)}} Furthermore, when the knot is the right-handed trefoil, all of these possibilities are realized, except for the trivial lattice. \end{theorem}